-5.1 The commissioning documentation is important for the subsequent safe operation of the plant.
-The structure, content, extent and control of commissioning documents should therefore be described in the management system of the operating organization.

-5.2 Arrangements for documentation for commissioning should provide the following:

-- continuity in the commissioning activity and a means for the continual updating of documents to facilitate the execution of stage reviews;

-- evidence to the various participants that the design intent has been met and deviations if any have been assessed and that appropriate modifications have been made;

-- assurance to the operating organization that commissioning is proceeding safely - records that need to be available throughout the lifetime of the plant; - assurance to the regulatory body that its requirements are being met;

-5.3 The preparation, review, approval and control of commissioning documentation should be in accordance with the management system.
+- 5.1 The commissioning documentation is important for the subsequent safe operation of the plant.
+The structure, content, extent and control of commissioning documents should therefore be described in the management system of the operating organization. - 5.2 Arrangements for documentation for commissioning should provide the following: - continuity in the commissioning activity and a means for the continual updating of documents to facilitate the execution of stage reviews; - evidence to the various participants that the design intent has been met and deviations if any have been assessed and that appropriate modifications have been made; - assurance to the operating organization that commissioning is proceeding safely - records that need to be available throughout the lifetime of the plant; - assurance to the regulatory body that its requirements are being met; - 5.3 The preparation, review, approval and control of commissioning documentation should be in accordance with the management system.
 [Ref.
 GS-R-3].
 All commissioning documentation including latest approved issues, completed test documents and test reports should be retained in an appropriate location for both control and archival purposes.

-5.4 Methods for the preparation, safe keeping, retrieval and review of documents are specified.
+- 5.4 Methods for the preparation, safe keeping, retrieval and review of documents should be specified.
+Document control procedures should be in place to ensure that those persons participating in a commissioning activity are provided with approved procedures. - Methods for the preparation, safe keeping, retrieval and review of documents are should specifiedbe specified.
 Document control procedures should be in place to ensure that those persons participating in a commissioning activity are provided with approved procedures.

-THE SCOPE AND STRUCTURE OF COMMISSIONING DOCUMENTATION

-5.5 The commissioning documentation should comprise the commissioning organization and management documents, the commissioning procedures and the commissioning reporting documentation.
+THE SCOPE AND STRUCTURE OF COMMISSIONING DOCUMENTATION - 5.5 The commissioning documentation should comprise the commissioning organization and management documents, the commissioning procedures and the commissioning reporting documentation.